 If that’s the case, then whatever you’re doing is probably not sustainable.
 One of my favorite quotes from Leslie Schilling, says that “if what you’re doing requires you to cheat…it is not sustainable or healthy.”
 If you have to have cheat days (including unplanned binges), where you’re allowing yourself to go off-the-rails, eating any and everything…then maybe you need to be rethinking it.
 If you don't have flexibility, and permission to eat the foods you love built in to your diet, you’re eventually going off-the-rails anyway.
 The best example of this is the “I'll start my diet Monday” mentality.

-If Monday through Friday your diet is perfection, but Saturday and Sunday you’re binging so much that it completely outweighs what you did Monday through Friday — then it was pointless.
+If Monday through Friday your diet is perfection, but Saturday and Sunday you’re binging so much that it completely outweighs what you did the rest of the week — then it was pointless.
 You’d have been better off having some type of treat everyday, in small amounts, rather than going crazy on the final day.
 Often we spend so much time during the week avoiding the craving, only to give in at a later time (aka the weekend).
 The problem is that we could have simply had a small amount and been fulfilled when the craving was small, rather than “needing” to insanely overeat the same food when we eventually run out of willpower.

 Dieting plays an enormous role in Binge Eating Disorder (BED).
 We spend so much of our lives dieting, and trying to claim victory over our willpower, that we don’t realize what’s happening.
 Restriction is the most common precursor to binging.
 Refusing to acknowledge this, triggers a nasty cycle: you horrible that you binged, but since you've “already ruined it” you keep going, vowing to start your diet Monday (again).
 Come Monday, you’re super strict (again), yet you can only hold out for so long…then you binge.
 Rinse.
 Repeat.